fedeotto/tcms/README.md

 ```
 Trained models are stored into `trained_models/{model_name}` (Available models are `crabnet`, `rf`, and `dopnet`).
 It is recommended to utilize either `crabnet` or `rf` as `dopnet` is in a more experimental stage and considered to be less reliable than the other two.
 Unless a new substantial volume of data becomes available, it might be **not needed** to fit the models, as the latest ones (trained on top of our validated databases at UoL) are available here: https://drive.google.com/drive/folders/1zhbSQgu4TSjLzQzzC67ats7tvlyU7Pc7?usp=drive_link

-### Screening new materials from custom materials lists
-Fitted ML models can be used to predict electrical conductivity and band gap of new materials.
-To do so, you have to place a separate `csv` file named `materials_list.csv` that you want to screen, with two columns `Entry` and `formula` :

 <table>
   <thead>